msabramo/kallithea/docs/contributing.rst

 We use Weblate_ to translate the user interface messages into languages other than English.
 Join our project on `Hosted Weblate`_ to help us.
 To register, you can use your Bitbucket or GitHub account.
+See :ref:`translations` for more details.

 Getting started
 ---------------